xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 biggest mistakes
 * people are too serious about golf.
 PGA tour are not gonna invite you anytime soon
-* lack of consistency, just do it regulary
+* lack of consistency, just do it regularly

 Solutions
 * moving on a daily basis
-* training with weghts and you have to challenge yourseft
+* training with weights and you have to challenge yourself
 * sprint (move faster)
 * speed (superspeed golf sticks)
-* nutrician
+* nutrition

 ## 138 super speed golf